Changes due to COVID-19

 - urgent or essential directions hearings (for example, in administrative review, occupational discipline, discrimination or appeals)

 - applications in the Registrar’s list (for example, return of subpoenas for hearings that are currently listed)

 - some other matters, only with the approval of a Case Managing Member or the Registrar.
 A decision will consider factors such as urgency, importance and ACAT’s resources.
 Where appropriate, consideration will be given to whether or not the case can be ‘heard on the papers’ (see point 9 below).

 For all other applications, generally there will be no new listings before September 2020 (or later).

-The majority of civil dispute applications received on 2 April or later will be scheduled for an initial directions hearing in September 2020 (or later).
-The respondent will be required to lodge a response 28 days before the directions hearing.
-Default judgment processes will not apply to these applications.
+As part of the ACAT response to COVID-19 the majority of civil dispute applications received from 2 April are scheduled for an initial directions hearing in September 2020 (or later).
+The respondent is required to lodge a response 28 days before the directions hearing.
+Default judgment processes are not available for these applications.